dfyda/slothful-crud/docs/fundamentals/endpoints/read-details.md

 The endpoint returns a DTO class created based on the public fields of the domain class.

 {: .important }
 **Nested Objects**: By default, nested objects are transformed into a simple DTO with `Id` and `DisplayName` fields.
-For more detailed exposure of nested object fields, refer to the "Configurations" section.
+For more detailed exposure of nested object fields, refer to the [Configurations](https://slothful.dev/fundamentals/configurations) section.

 **Example Domain Class:**
 ```csharp